AaronYangello/calendar-app/README.md

 # Calendar App

 The Calendar App is a lightweight, and user-friendly application designed to help individuals manage their schedules effectively.
-With features like event creation, reminders, and a visually intuitive calendar view, this app aims to simplify personal time management.
+With features like event creation and reminders, this app aims to simplify personal time management.

 ## License